 The solution to low refrigerant levels is to add enough refrigerant to make up for lost amounts.
 However, keep in mind that air conditioning professionals should add the refrigerant, as any existing refrigerant line leaks must be repaired first.
 Even without leaks, adding refrigerant requires skill and knowledge, so be sure to permit the experts to take care of this particular task.

 Another problem that can prevent your air conditioner from providing a cool breeze is dirt or other debris in the evaporator or condenser coils.
 These vital components are where heat is exchanged with the surrounding air, so dust, dirt, cobwebs, hair, lint, and other types of debris will keep them from functioning with efficiency.

 The fix is fairly simple, fortunately, as cleaning the debris from the evaporator and condenser coils isn’t difficult.
 Use a wet/dry vacuum cleaner to remove loose debris, then spray the coils with an approved coil-cleaning solution.
 Solutions can be purchased from home improvement stores and air conditioning parts suppliers.

 Once the solution has soaked for the amount of time recommended by the product manufacturer, rinse the coils with clean water to remove leftover debris.
 Just be sure to disconnect electrical power before cleaning the coils to prevent damage or shocks.

-Should you have any questions about your air conditioner's operation, be sure to contact Charleston Heating & Air for help.
+Should you have any questions about your air conditioner’s operation, be sure to contact Charleston Heating and Air for help.
 Their professionals are able to assist you with all maintenance and repair needs, so call them today.